-- Do not speak to the individual it concerns. - Allegations or concerns about colleagues and visitors must be reported directly to the Head Teacher/Principal who will follow guidance in Keeping Children Safe in Education (2021, Part four: Allegations of abuse made against teachers and other staff). - If the concern relates to Head Teacher/Principal it should be reported to the Chair of Governors, who will liaise with the Local Authority Designated Officer (LADO) and they will decide on any action required. - If there is a conflict of interest which inhibits this process of reporting, staff can report directly to the LADO.
+- Do not speak to the individual it concerns. - Allegations or concerns about colleagues visitors, volunteers and contractors must be reported directly to the Head Teacher/Principal who will follow guidance in Keeping Children Safe in Education (Part four: Safeguarding concerns and allegations made about staff, including supply teachers, volunteers and contractors). - If the concern relates to Head Teacher/Principal it should be reported to the Chair of Governors, who will liaise with the Local Authority Designated Officer (LADO) and they will decide on any action required. - If there is a conflict of interest which inhibits this process of reporting, staff can report directly to the LADO. - If allegations are regarding a member of supply staff, the school will take the lead and progress enquiries with the LADO, whilst continuing to engage and work with the employment agency.

-- If allegations are regarding a member of supply staff, the school will take the lead and progress enquiries with the LADO, whilst continuing to engage and work with the employment agency. - Allegations regarding foster carers or anyone in a position of trust working or volunteering with children should be referred to the LADO on the day that the allegation is reported.
+Allegations regarding foster carers or anyone in a position of trust working or volunteering with children should be referred to the LADO on the day that the allegation is reported.
 The allocated social worker should also be informed on the day.
 The school should not undertake any investigation unless the LADO advises this.

-2.8.2 - Low level concerns
+2.8.2 - Low-level concerns

-This should be read in conjunction with the staff code of conduct and Keeping children Safe in Education (2021, Part 4).
-A low level concern is not insignificant.
-This process should be used in events where a concern about professional conduct does not met the threshold set out at the beginning of this section.
+This should be read in conjunction with the staff code of conduct and Keeping children Safe in Education (Part 4).
+A low-level concern is not insignificant.
+This process should be used in events where a concern about professional conduct does not meet the threshold set out at the beginning of this section.

-- Reports should be made to the DSL/Deputy DSL (or the head teacher/principal if it is regarding the DSL).
-[Name of setting] creates an environment where staff are encouraged and feel confident to self-refer where they have found themselves in a situation. - The DSL will address unprofessional behaviour and support the individual to correct it at an early stage providing a responsive, sensitive, and proportionate handling of such concerns when they are raised. - Review and correct any deficits in the setting's safeguarding system.
+- Reports should be made in accordance with the settings low-level concerns policy.
+St Bonaventure's Catholic Primary School creates an environment where staff are encouraged and feel confident to self-refer where they have found themselves in a situation. - The DSL will address unprofessional behaviour and support the individual to correct it at an early stage providing a responsive, sensitive, and proportionate handling of such concerns when they are raised. - Review and correct any deficits in the setting's safeguarding system.